-The future of wealth in the United States has been added to your bookmarks.
+The future of wealth in the United States has been saved

 How might the distribution of wealth across the generations shift over the next 15 years?
 These models of generational wealth trends in the United States shed light on what may be in store—both for Americans and for wealth management firms.

 Wealth management in the United States is a huge business today.
 And it is about to get a lot bigger.
 The Deloitte Center for Financial Services expects US household assets to increase from $87 trillion today to over $140 trillion by 2030, of which nearly $64 trillion will be in investable financial assets.
 This means that in 2030, between $150 billion and $240 billion in wealth management fees could be up for grabs.1

 But for financial firms to fully exploit these potential opportunities, they will need a refined understanding of how this wealth will be distributed among different age cohorts.
 Generational segmentation is not a marketing gimmick—there is vast evidence to show that the financial, behavioral, and life-stage tendencies of different generations are meaningful and unique.